When it comes to understanding your finances, a good place to start is by calculating your net worth.

 Planning on taking out a NYSLRS loan?
 Applying online offers speed and convenience.

 NYSLRS loan eligibility is based on your tier, but generally, you’ll need to be on the payroll of a participating employer, have at least one year of service and have a certain amount of contributions in your account.
 Retirement Online will provide the eligibility information you need as you step through the application process.
 (Note: retirees are not eligible for NYSLRS loans.)

 Retirement Online is the fastest way to apply for a NYSLRS loan.
 It’s also an easy way to check your current loan balance, the amount you are eligible to borrow and more.

 Once you’ve signed in, scroll down to ‘My Account Summary.’
 Under ‘I want to…’ click the green “Apply for a Loan” button and follow the prompts.

-If you already have a loan and you want to take another loan, you can take multiple loans or refinance an existing loan.
-Taking a new loan (the multiple loan option) minimizes your potential tax consequences.
+If you already have a loan and you want to take another loan, you can either take multiple loans or refinance your existing loan.
+Taking a new loan (the multiple-loan option) minimizes your potential tax consequences.
 Your minimum payment will be higher, but you will pay off your loans faster than you would by refinancing.
 Refinancing adds the new loan amount to your existing balance and spreads the entire balance over a new five-year term.
 Your payment will be lower but your tax consequences may be significantly higher.